- Our County

-All branches are open for walk-in and pickup service with summer hours.
+All branches are open for walk-in and pickup service.

 Community libraries within Door County, Wisconsin have been active since 1866.
 Several libraries combined to become branches of the Door County Library in 1953, then became a consolidated system in 1990.
 Currently there are eight library branches: Baileys Harbor, Egg Harbor, Ephraim, Fish Creek, Forestville, Sister Bay/Liberty Grove, Washington Island, and the main branch in Sturgeon Bay.
 All libraries serve the information needs of children, teens and adults, including year-round and seasonal residents and visitors.
 Door County Library is a member of the Nicolet Federated Library System and the Outagamie-Waupaca Library System shared automation system (OWLSnet).

 Materials for check out at the libraries include print books, magazines, and newspapers, audiobooks on CD and dedicated devices, music CDs, gaming software, oral history kits, and DVD and Blu-ray video.
 Some libraries also have art prints, telescopes, and toy library items to check out.
 Virtual materials include eBooks, audiobooks, music, videos and database collections.
 Materials are available from all 49 libraries in OWLSnet through the shared InfoSoup catalog.

 Door County libraries offer a variety of programs free of charge for all ages.
 Summer programming and a winter countywide reading event, Door County Reads, are two special yearly programs.
 A full calendar of events is available online at the Door County Library website, www.doorcountylibrary.org.

 Computers - Public access computers are available at all branches.
 Reservations for public computers at all Door County libraries are made in-person or over the phone with a library card and PIN.
 Some libraries also have laptops to checkout for in-library use.